Index of Indigenous languages

 What language do the Aymaras speak?

-Many of them speak their native Aymara language, which is sometimes also known as Kawki, Cauqui, or
+Most of them speak their native Aymara language, which is sometimes also known as Kawki, Cauqui, or

 Jaqaru.
 There are more than two million speakers of Aymara in South America today.
 In two countries, Bolivia and Peru,

 How was the Aymara Indian nation organized?